 2. CAPITAL IMPROVEMENT PROGRAM Does this legislation create, fund, or amend a CIP Project?
 Yes X No 3.
-SUMMARY OF FINANCIAL IMPLICATIONS Does this legislation amend the Adopted Budget?Y Yes X No Does the legislation have other financial impacts to The City of Seattle that are not reflected in the above, including direct or indirect, short-term, or long-term costs?
-Yes, the training, implementation and technology costs involved with the Lar nd Use Map
+SUMMARY OF FINANCIAL IMPLICATIONS Does this legislation amend the Adopted Budget?
+Yes X No Does the legislation have other financial impacts to The City of Soreflected in the above, including direct or indirect, short-term, or Yes, the training, implementation and technology costs involved with the Land Use Map